klust/SupercomputersForStarters/docs/C03_Memory/C03_S04_AMD_Milan.md

 scheduler used on many clusters does not fully support the hierarchy and does not offer enough control over partial allocations on a node.
 After all, supercomputers and their system software are made in the first place for big applications that can fill one or more nodes...

+The Milan CPU is used in some of the newer nodes of the UAntwerpen cluster Vaughan, most phase 2 nodes of the VSC Tier-1 system hortense, and the regular compute nodes and GPU nodes of the EuroHPC pre-exascale system LUMI.